There are certain expectations we ensure all students adhere to. These are set out below.

 All money should be paid in advance, in a clearly named envelope, stating the name of the child, the amount and what the money is for.

 We aim to provide experiences which build on the curriculum and are important to students experiences.
 The school does not receive extra funding for these activities and may ask parents/carers for voluntary contributions for activities.
 No student will be excluded from such activities if a contribution is not received, but the visit may be cancelled if insufficient voluntary contributions are received.

 Extra curricular clubs

 We offer a wide arrange of activities during lunchtimes and before and after school.
-There is a cost for some clubs and some are run on a voluntary basis, however students are expected to make a commitment to an activity and attend regularly.
+There is a cost for cooking club all others are free, however students are expected to make a commitment to an activity and attend regularly.

 Representatives from each class regularly attend meetings held to discuss items on the agenda drawn up from suggestions made by the students themselves about key issues affecting them in school.